MEET THE BOARD

 Associate, Arnold & Porter

 Moved by the Bean’s commitment to empowering women in the community, Holly joined the board in 2014 and began serving on the Program Committee shortly thereafter.
 She worked in banking before earning her J.D. from the University of Colorado School of Law, where she graduated in the top of her class.
 Holly practices general litigation with an emphasis on complex commercial matters and loves to travel.

 Roger heard from co-workers about this amazing organization called Women’s Bean Project.
 Finding the project’s mission compelling, he joined the board four months later.
 Roger has practiced law for over 30 years in the area of corporate and commercial law with an emphasis on international business transactions.
 He has run two different businesses; a railroad and a manufacturing company in Singapore.
 Having traveled extensively, Roger enjoys international travel, time with friends and family, boating, and most athletic activities.

 First drawn by the Bean’s social enterprise approach, it’s seeing first-hand the optimism, self-reliance and success of program participants that continues to inspire Claude.
 On the Bean board for 18 months, he is an attorney specializing in marketing and advertising compliance.
 Claude formerly raced sled dogs, owning, training and caring for a kennel of 17 dogs.
 Since retiring from competition, he serves as a race announcer in Colorado and Utah.

-JANET POP WILLIAMS
+JANET POPP WILLIAMS